s-bashar/s-bashar.github.io/_projects/Baby-Pacifier/index.md

   - Performed **sensor testing and data analysis** across multiple batches to identify fabrication improvements affecting yield, consistency, and sensitivity

 - **Automation and data processing tools**:
-  - Developed a **MATLAB script** to:
+  - Developed a **Python script** to:
     - Communicate with a VNA, Arduino, and linear actuator
     - Apply step forces and collect **S11 parameter data**
     - Generate **phase vs. force** graphs for performance analysis
   - Created an algorithm to:
     - Automatically identify the **optimal operating frequency** (maximizing phase change)
     - Ensure linearity and control for differential magnitude > −5 dB